ShwetaRaje23/Microevents-backend/README.md

 ======

 Get User
-If user_id is omitted, it uses the user_id of the current user (if logged in)
+If user_id is omitted, it uses the user_id of the current user (if logged in)  also returns all the events that user has created
 ```
     GET /api/user/<user_id>/
     Sample response: